Watch our Support at Home Client Information Webinar to understand:

 • Your funding will not decrease

-• Unspent funds will continue to be available for use
+• Unspent funds will continue to be available for use.

-• Initially, you will remain on your existing funding levels when the Support at Home program begins on 1 July 2025.
+• Initially, you will remain on your existing funding levels when the Support at Home program begins on 1 November 2025.
 Over time, you will move to the new eight funding levels, which are designed to better match individual care needs.

 • Any unspent funds from your Home Care Package can be rolled over under the new system.
-However, starting 1 July 2025, rollover amounts will be capped at either $1,000 or 10% of your quarterly budget, whichever is higher.
+However, starting 1 November 2025, rollover amounts will be capped at either $1,000 or 10% of your quarterly budget, whichever is higher.

-• From 1 July 2025, services will be categorised into three distinct areas, with fees based on a percentage of service costs.
+• From 1 November 2025, services will be categorised into three distinct areas, with fees based on a percentage of service costs.
 Your contribution will depend on your income and asset assessments:

 • Clinical Care – Fully funded by the government, meaning no cost to participants.